danielraygarza/Point-Of-Sale-Database/README.md

  How to run a PHP Web App locally through VS Code on MacOS:

+    This will require you set up your Azure server locally.
+    Open terminal and do the following:

+    Run command: nano ~/.zshrc
+    Copy and paste the following and fill in your server info.
+This info is under your "Configuration" settings in your Web App. export DB_HOST = "your server name"
+        export DB_NAME = "your database name"
+        export DB_USERNAME = "admin username"
+        export DB_PASSWORD = "admin password"

+    Press Ctrl + O to write the changes to the file.
+    Press Enter to confirm the file name.
+    Press Ctrl + X to exit nano.
+    To save your changes, run command: source ~/.zshrc Verify your changes in terminal by running command: echo $DB_HOST To ensure your local host restarts, run command: killall php

     Download VS Code extensions: PHP Intelephense by Ben Mewburn and PHP Server by brapifra You will need to have PHP installed on your Mac.
     Open a terminal window in VS Code:
     Check if you have PHP with command "php -v"
     If you do not have PHP, you will need to download it using Homebrew.
     Check if you have Homebrew installed with command "brew help"

     If you do not have Homebrew, run the following commands:
         1. /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
         2. echo; echo 'eval "$(/opt/homebrew/bin/brew shellenv)"'
         3. /Users/YOURUSERNAME/.zprofile
          eval "$(/opt/homebrew/bin/brew shellenv)"

     If you get this message (zsh: permission denied: /Users/YOURUSERNAME/.zprofile), run the following commands:
         4. touch /Users/YOURUSERNAME/.zprofile
         5. echo 'eval "$(/opt/homebrew/bin/brew shellenv)"' >> /Users/YOURUSERNAME/.zprofile
         6. source /Users/YOURUSERNAME/.zprofile

     Ensure Homebrew was installed correctly with command "brew help" Now that you have Homebrew, you can download PHP with command "brew install php" Ensure you have PHP with command "php -v"
     Now close VS Code and start again.

-     You now have PHP installed:
+    You now have PHP installed.
 On your PHP files in VS Code, you should see a blue icon in the top right corner.
     This button will launch a local server and open your web app locally.
     Any changes you make can be seen before pushing to the GitHub repository.

  To run a PHP Web App locally through VS Code on Windows, refer to this video:

+    To connect to Azure server locally, from ChatGPT:
+    On Windows:
+    Open the Start Search, type in "Edit environment variables for your account", and press Enter.
+    In the Environment Variables window, under User variables, click New to create a new environment variable.
+    Enter the name of the variable (e.g., DB_HOST) and its value (e.g., pospizza.mysql.database.azure.com).
+Repeat this for each environment variable (DB_NAME, DB_USER, DB_PASS).
+    Click OK to close the dialog boxes.
+    After setting them, you may need to restart your development environment or your computer to make sure the environment variables are recognized.

      https://www.youtube.com/watch?v=Ry8tRRfxxf4&ab_channel=BoostMyTool